lymanepp/ha-keymaster-lite/info.md

-# keymaster
+# keymaster_lite
-Home Assistant Zwave keymaster package
+Home Assistant Zwave keymaster_lite package

 **N.B.**  After you add your devices (Zwave lock, door sensor) to your Z-Wave network via the inclusion mode, use the Home Assistant Entity Registry to rename each entity that belongs to the device and append `_LOCKNAME` to it.
 For example, if you are calling your lock `FrontDoor`, you will want to append _FrontDoor to each entity of the device.